*** World War II Axis country air campaigns Germany 1939-45

 Advanced Luftwaffe Weapons

 The Luftwaffe in the final years of the War deployed some advanced weapons that would dominate future battlefields, but had only a minor impact on the conduct of World War II.
 Some of these weapons like the V-1 and ME-262 were actually deployed.
 The V-1 was essentially defeated.
-The ME-262 was the most effective fighter of the War, but Hitler's interferemce (demanding it be used as a bomber) and the inability of German industry to produce it in the numbers needed.
+The ME-262 was the most effective fighter of the War, but Hitler's interference (demanding it be used as a bomber) and the inability of German industry to produce it in the numbers needed.
 Others like the Americas bomber never entered production, but had amazingly futuristic design elements.
 The V-2 was the most advanced weapon of all, but was developed by the Heer and not the Luftwaffe.

 Jets

-Rocket Planes: ME-163B Komet
+Rocket Planes: Me-163B Komet

-Primitive cruise missle: V-1
+Primitive cruise missile: V-1

 Americas bomber